 - With standard conditions (70 degrees and 50% humidity) paper will become brittle within a generation (15-20 years). - Acidation happens when paper is not properly rinsed causing the chemicals to stay in the paper.
 Paper becomes brittle and breaks at its stress points.
 Acid transfers to other through a process called acid migration. - Foxing: Fungus on paper will react over time with the iron salts in paper.
 The process is hastened if stored in warm, humid, spaces.
-The process is reversible, but it is costly. - High heat causes paper to dry out and become brittle. - Do not eat or drink when handling old books and wash your hands after eating.
-Grease and oils from food can leave stains and hasten the deterioration of the paper.

-- Inspect for insects once a year.
+The process is reversible, but it is costly. - High heat causes paper to dry out and become brittle. - Do not eat or drink when handling old books and wash your hands after eating. - Inspect for insects once a year.
 Dark, damp conditions breed mold and mildew which attracts insects.
-Insects are also drawn to the glues in the spines of old books. - Small portable fans create air circulation which dramatically decreases the likelihood of mold and mildew, common in stagnant environments.
+Insects are also drawn to the glues in the spines of old books.

+• Small portable fans create air circulation which dramatically decreases the likelihood of mold and mildew, common in stagnant environments.